samoylenko/samoylenko.me/README.md

 required security knowledge to start.
 Think about it - will take only around 3 months if you spend as little as 1-2 hours a day reading.
-And it will be quite an interesting and motivational read which will also give you a good understanding of what to look for when you will be exploring software development domain.
+And it will be quite an interesting and motivational read which will also give you a good understanding of what to look for when you will be exploring the software development domain.

 Below are our recommendation on where to start learning.